 About every 20 minutes, someone in this state is hurt or killed in a car crash involving alcohol.
 A typical drinker can be over the legal limit after just two or three drinks in an hour, and unfortunately, bars aren’t often concerned with limiting the number of drinks they serve to their paying customers.

-Drunk driving accidents are a serious concern across the country, especially in Texas.
+Drunk driving accidents are a serious concern across the country, and especially in Texas.
 Not only have we spent millions of dollars on awareness campaigns and toughened criminal penalties, but courts in Texas have also started holding irresponsible bars, restaurants, and similar establishments civilly liable for failing to responsibly serve alcohol.

 The Texas Dram Shop Act was passed in 1987 as a way to curb drunk driving by targeting those who serve alcohol in violation of their TABC license.
 While not holding them criminally liable for the actions of a drunk driver, the law aims to hold irresponsible businesses civilly (financially) liable to victims of drunk driving accidents.

 If you’ve been injured or lost a loved one in a Dallas drunk driving accident, the lawyers at Montgomery Law are here to help.
 We’re available to take your call 24 hours a day at 214-720-6090 (local) or 1-833-720-6090 (toll-free) and explain your options moving forward at no cost.
 In fact, our law firm handles all cases on a no-win no-fee basis.

 The Texas Alcoholic Beverage Code, Chapter 2 contains the state’s laws regarding both dram shop and social host liability.
 Vendors who serve alcohol may be held liable for an injury caused by a customer if: